Charlotte McDonagh: Career

 In 2005, McDonagh toured with dance act Uniting Nations, performing across Europe to over 35,000 people and worked as a backing singer for Westlife.
 McDonagh appeared in EastEnders in December 2005 as Stacey Slater's former friend Abby.
 In January 2007, McDonagh starred as Sharon in two episodes of Lynda La Plante's Trial & Retribution.
 In October 2007 she took roles in the short films Lucky-Dip-Pick-N-Mix and Endless Days.

 In October 2008, McDonagh began presenting a digital bingo station alongside a role presenting on The Chat and Party People.

 In February 2009, McDonagh began working on a music demo, with a view to release material through the following year.
 In June 2010 Understate City single 'No Way' featuring vocals by McDonagh previewed on the internet.
 The song received some positive reviews, and was said to be "destined for chart success" with a release planned for the summer of 2010.
 However, commercial release of the single was cancelled later that year.

-McDonagh is currently signed to McLean/Williams talent agency and Universal Model Management Ltd.
+McDonagh was for a period signed to McLean/Williams talent agency alongside Universal Model Management Ltd.

+In 2024 Charlotte appeared as a guest on the Grange Hill Podcast ‘Sausage On A Fork’ where she discussed her time on the show and her career away from it.

 Personal life

-In 2015, McDonagh launched a business venture 'Singalong Princess Parties' for Children, based in Barnet.
+In 2015, McDonagh launched a business venture callers Singalong Princess Parties for Children, based in Barnet.